Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Maximilian100, Shutterstock

-Nature’s Logic has several different dog food product lines.
+Nature’s Logic has several different dog food product lines:

+It offers several types of treats, including biscuits, chews, and crumbly meal toppers.
+Each is made with 100% USDA Prime Beef, so they’re not only tasty but also healthy.
 Nature’s Logic also manufactures its own line of peanut butter.
 This tasty spread is made with just three ingredients: peanuts, chia seeds, and coconut oil.
 It’s 100% all-natural and free of the most common allergens.

 The Benefits of Plasma Nutrition

 Many of Nature’s Logic’s recipes list plasma as one of the ingredients.
 This is rather uncommon to see in the ingredient list of dog foods, but it is highly nutritious and essential.
 Plasma is the fluid part of blood where blood cells and platelets are suspended.
-Not only will its inclusion in Nature’s Logic’s food provide your pooch with health benefits, but it also makes the recipes more palatable.
+Not only will its inclusion in Nature’s Logic’s food provide your pup with health benefits, but it also makes the recipes more palatable.

 Plasma proteins can supply sources of iron, potassium, phosphorus, and many amino acids.
-According to Nature’s Logic’s Spotlight on Plasma, it can improve the texture of the food, support gut health, and even enhance immune response.
+According to Nature’s Logic’s “Spotlight on Plasma,” it can improve the texture of the food, support gut health, and even enhance immune response.

 Carnivorous animals in the wild routinely eat the blood of their prey.
 It’s as natural as the meat and bone they consume, so it’s only natural that it’s an ingredient in this brand’s formulas.